 Couples fight about money more than anything else.
 So nip that tension in the bud by communicating honestly and responsibly about spending decisions.
 Resist the urge to strike out on your own with a big purchase with the thought that it’s “easier to get forgiveness than permission.”
 Because honestly—wouldn’t you rather him show you the same courtesy, too?

 Does your husband have a pet peeve or a specific thing around the house that really matters to him?
-Then by all means, try to help him out.
+Then, by all means, try to help him out.
 If it drives him nuts to open three bottles of ketchup before the first one is empty—empty one bottle at a time.
-Very little effort for you—big relief to him.
+Very little effort for you—a big relief to him.